bernatvinyals/AdventureC/README.md

 # TODO:
-1. Finish story
+1. You can talk with the secretary and she will ask you to put soda on her mug, buying soda will remove the 5$ bill but once given to the secretary she’ll convince your boss to not bring his coffee and the game will be over.

-2. Add an Inventory command or shortcut
+#KNOWN BUGS + FUTRE IMPROVEMENTS:
-4. You can talk with the secretary and she will ask you to put soda on her mug, buying soda will remove the 5$ bill but once given to the secretary she’ll convince your boss to not bring his coffee and the game will be over;
+to write